Jakebarano/jakebarano.github.io/README.md

 - A camefrom array - used to collect the best neighbors for a given path.
 - visited array - used to mark all neighbors not being used.

+The general step by step of Astar is as follows:
 (Each component is being quantized and dequantized as necessary).
-The general step by step of Astar is as follows:

- 1. add start position to frontier.
+ 1. Add start position to frontier.
- 2. get available neighbor positions of start position.
+ 2. Get available neighbor positions of start position.
  3. Add available neighbors to frontier.
- 4. compare distance costs.
+ 4. Compare distance costs.
  ```c#
  Vector3Int minPos = new Vector3Int();
 float minDist = float.MaxValue;